Vajbratya/scraop/backend/README.md

 Start the local development environment with Docker Compose following the guide in [../development.md](../development.md).

+## Scraper

+This project includes a lightweight scraper to gather public posts from startup websites via RSS/sitemaps and store them in the database.

+- Run (as superuser) to scrape selected companies:

+  - POST `/api/v1/scraper/run/?companies=laudite&companies=laudos.ai`

+- List results:

+  - GET `/api/v1/scraper/posts/?company=laudite`

+Notes:
+- Social network connectors are pluggable but require API credentials; the default implementation only uses public RSS/sitemaps without external dependencies.
+- Extend `DEFAULT_SOURCES` in `app/scraper/runner.py` to add more startups and sources.

 ## General Workflow

 By default, the dependencies are managed with [uv](https://docs.astral.sh/uv/), go there and install it.